Shriners Hospital for Children receives 400 Barbies with prosthetic legs

 Monday morning.

 This donation was inspired by a viral post last month of Chole and her mom who solicited donations of the Barbie Fashionistas #121 dolls on social media.
-The viral post caught the attention of Mattel and donations started coming in from around the country!
+The viral post caught the attention of Mattel and donations started coming in from around the country.

-You’ll hear from the doctor who gave Chloe her leg and who will now give these dolls to hundreds of other patients on 22News starting at 5.
+Dr. Brock McConkey has been providing prosthetic services for the majority of Chloe’s life.
+He even made his own version of the doll himself many years ago.
+Chloe said Brock was one of the main reasons she wanted to donate the dolls to Shriners.

+“That’s why I wanted to give them to him, he’s been a big part of my life.
+He’s the one who has made my legs my whole life,” Newman said.